|

 that this distinction is even possible.

-For many, having an
+many, having

 opinion at all